openai/openai-dotnet/README.md

 While you can pass your API key directly as a string, it is highly recommended to keep it in a secure location and instead access it via an environment variable or configuration file as shown above to avoid storing it in source control.

+### Namespace organization

-For convenience, the client library is organized by feature area into separate namespaces, each with a corresponding client class:
+The library is organized into several namespaces corresponding to OpenAI feature areas.
+Each namespace contains corresponding client class.

 | Namespace                     | Client class                 | Notes               |
 | ------------------------------|------------------------------|---------------------|